tclementspc/onlinebakery/frontend/README.md

 ## Credit

-This project was created with the assistance of NuCamp Coding Bootcamp resources and Youtuber Charles Chaoo.
+This E-commerce project was created with the assistance of NuCamp Coding Bootcamp resources and Youtubers Charles Chaoo and Coding with Basir.

 ## Available Scripts